DragonMinded/libdragon/README.md

         }
     }

 will download the docker image, run it with the name `libdragonDependentProject` and run `make && make install` for ed64 upon running `npm install`.
 This is an experimental dependency management.
+To develop a dependency [this](https://github.com/anacierdem/libdragon-dependency) is a good starting point.

 # RSP assembly